paritytech/substrate/srml/contracts/COMPLEXITY.md

 - Only for the first invocation of the contract: up to 5 DB reads and one DB write as well as logic executed by `ensure_can_withdraw`, `withdraw`, `make_free_balance_be`.
 - On top of that for every invocation: Up to 5 DB reads.
 DB read of the code is of dynamic size.
 There can also be up to 2 DB writes (if flushed to the storage).
 Additionally, if the source account removal takes place a DB write will be performed per one storage entry that the account has.

-## Create
+## Instantiate

 This function takes the code of the constructor and input data.
-Creation of a contract consists of the following steps:
+Instantiation of a contract consists of the following steps:

 1. Initialization of the execution context.
 2. Calling `DetermineContractAddress` hook to determine an address for the contract,